 Tracking the neuronal response to aversive and rewarding events.
 How does the brain represent aversive and rewarding events?
 How do repetitive stress and anxiety change this neuronal representation?

-Social stress, neuronal ensembles and cognitive behavior.
-How and when repetitive social stress impairs cognitive behavior?
-Which are the neuronal changes that cause stress-induced cognitive impairments?
+Social stress, neuronal ensembles, cognitive behavior and motivation.
+How and when the repeated exposure to aversive experiences impairs cognitive and motivational behavior?
+Which are the neuronal activity changes that make us more vulnerable to develop psychiatric disorders?

 Our laboratory works in collaboration with the Cognition and Neuromechanics Laboratory, School of Engineering, to better understand the neuronal correlates of motor and cognitive behavior in human subjects.